daniel-shuy/JAX-RS-JPA-CRUD/README.md

 # JAX-RS-JPA-CRUD
-**This project is no longer being maintained.
+**This project is no longer being maintained (however, the released artifacts will still remain in Maven Central).
 JAX-RS is simply not created to be extendable/composable (eg. it is impossible to overload a JAX-RS method with different `@QueryParam`s).**

 Provides extendable classes/interfaces to create JAX-RS CRUD Web Services from JPA entity classes.